 - C9.1 Student attendance and engagement at timetabled learning activities of courses and modules is required.
-Notification of illness or exceptional requests for leave of absence must be made to the Head of School or nominee (usually the Course Leader). - C9.2 Students with continuous unauthorised absence may be deemed to have withdrawn from the course and the University may apply its withdrawal procedures in accordance with section G13 of these regulations. - C9.3 Individual modules and/or courses may incorporate a specific attendance requirement as part of the assessment criteria for successful completion of a module.
+Notification of illness or exceptional requests for leave of absence must be made to the Dean of School or nominee (usually the Course Leader). - C9.2 Students with continuous unauthorised absence may be deemed to have withdrawn from the course and the University may apply its withdrawal procedures.
+Students should be formally withdrawn as soon as possible so as not to incur unnecessary fees or other costs. - C9.3 Individual modules and/or courses may incorporate a specific attendance requirement as part of the assessment criteria for successful completion of a module.